jmnolte/HCCNet/README.md

 ## Directions for Future Work

 - Considering the limitations in computing ressources, future work should consider a two-stage segmentation classification pipeline, where the patient's liver is first segmented and the resulting cropped image is then classified.
-- Additionally, the procedure could be further enhanced by feeding image patches to the models.
+- Additionally, the procedure could be further enhanced by dividing the images into smaller patches and feeding image patches as inputs to the models.

 ## Reproducing the Results